 The monthly salary journals are processed by the Central finance team and posted to the finance system/s.
 As part of the finance month end procedures, the Central finance team are responsible for reconciling the actual payroll cost to the relevant budget/in year reforecast, investigating, notifying and resolving variances as appropriate.
-As part of the finance month end routines, the reconciliations are reviewed and signed off by the HoF.
+As part of the finance month end routines, the reconciliations are reviewed and signed off by both the HoF and Finance Business Partner, depending on who has completed the reconciliation.

-Payroll transactions relating to all Trust staff, permanent or casual, will be processed through the payroll system.
+Payroll transactions relating to all Trust staff, permanent or casual, will be processed through the payroll system or Faster Payments for exceptional circumstances.
 Payments for employment will not be made to staff through any other mechanism.

-All other staff reimbursement claims must be authorised by the appropriate budget holder and processed via the finance systems eg mileage, expense claims.
+All other staff reimbursement claims must be authorised by the appropriate budget holder and processed via the finance systems e.g. mileage, expense claims.

-All severance payments must be approved by the CEO and Chair of Board of Trustees (or Chair of FARC in the absence of the Chair of the Board)
+All severance payments must be approved by the CEO and Chair of Board of Trustees (or Chair of Finance Committee in the absence of the Chair of the Board)

 All paper-based personnel files must be stored in a lockable cabinet.
-Only the CEO, CEO's Executive Assistant, central HR team, academy Head Teachers and OMs will have access to staff files but individuals can request to see their own files in line with GDPR policy and legislation.
+Only the CEO, Deputy CEO and CEO's SeniorExecutive Assistant, central HR team, academy Head Teachers and OMs will have access to staff files but individuals can request to see their own files in line with GDPR policy and legislation.